Invest Or Pay Off Debt? Why You Should Do Both

 Here’s one sample approach you might take:

 1. Wipe out your credit card debt.
-Chances are the interest rate is astronomical (20% or more), so you’ll want to dedicate the next two months to clearing your credit card debt.
+Credit card interest rates can be astronomical (20% or more), so you’ll want to dedicate the next two months to clearing your credit card debt.
 Alternatively, you can move your credit card debt onto a balance transfer card to buy yourself up to 21 months to pay it off at 0% APR.
 Just keep in mind that the typical balance transfer fee is 3%.

 2. Establish your emergency fund.
 If your monthly expenses amount to $3,000, it might be best to spend the next three months filling up that emergency fund so you’ll be better prepared as you start paying off debts and investing.

 3. Find the right debt relief strategy.
-You might set up a debt snowball, debt avalanche or an alternative strategy recommended by your credit counselor or financial advisor.
-Setting up a debt relief strategy can reveal exactly how much you can safely invest each month while still marching toward becoming totally debt-free.
+You might set up a debt snowball, a debt avalanche or an alternative strategy recommended by your credit counselor or financial advisor.
+Establishing a debt relief strategy can reveal exactly how much you can safely invest each month while marching toward becoming totally debt-free.

 4. Start investing.
-Take advantage of options like 401(k) matching at work.
+Take advantage of options such as 401(k) matching at work.
 Once your emergency fund is full and your debt relief strategy is on track, you can safely start investing whatever’s left.

-Again, this is just a sample that won’t work for everyone.
-To strike the right balance between debt payoff and investing, it’s best to consult a personal finance professional like a certified credit counselor, financial advisor or financial planner.
+Keep in mind that this is just a sample that won’t work for everyone.
+To strike the right balance between debt payoff and investing, it’s best to consult a personal finance professional such as a certified credit counselor, financial advisor or financial planner.

 Bottom line

-Generally speaking, it’s better to pay off debt first if you have high-interest debt, need to improve your credit or DTI ratio or your debt is simply causing you too much stress.
-On the flip side, it’s better to invest if you have your debt under control, an emergency fund in place and have yet to take advantage of options like employer 401(k) matching.
+Generally speaking, it’s better to pay off debt first if you have high-interest debt, need to improve your credit or DTI ratio, or your debt is simply causing you too much stress.
+It’s better to invest if your debt is under control, you have an emergency fund and you can take advantage of options like employer 401(k) matching.

-But all things considered, it’s best to do both.
-As soon as you have your high-interest debts either cleared or consolidated, a strategy for your remaining debt and an emergency fund ready, you can start simultaneously paying down your debts and investing at a rate that works best for you.
+But all things considered, it’s best to do both when possible.
+As soon as your high-interest debts are either cleared or consolidated, and you have a strategy for your remaining debt and an emergency fund ready, you can start simultaneously paying down your debts and investing at a rate that works for you.

 Article sources